department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

       title: Learn more about benefits for survivors
       description: If you’re a spouse, dependent, survivor, or family caregiver of a Veteran, you may qualify for certain benefits.
     - url: /pension/survivors-pension/
-      title: See if you qualify for a VA Survivors’ Pension
+      title: Apply for a VA Survivors’ Pension
       description: A VA Survivors Pension offers monthly payments to qualified surviving spouses and unmarried dependent children of wartime Veterans who meet certain income and net worth limits set by Congress.

 ---